 Welcome to the Advesa Spotlight series.
 We feature the talented individuals working hard behind the scenes at Advesa Digital.
-We highlight their stories, insights and tips insight and tips so that you can thrive in today’s competitive environment.
+We highlight their stories, insights and tips so that you can thrive in today’s competitive environment.

 April of 2019, meant one thing for developers — React Amsterdam, a 3-day conference on all things React in the tech heart of Europe.